NavnitSinha/sql-4day-sprint/README.md

 Day 4: SQL + JS Practice
 •	Build a simple page that fetches + displays DB-style mock data
 •	Do mock Q&A (SQL joins, JS async behavior)

+## Goal
+Gain fluency in SQL for backend dev and data-heavy AI apps.